Novecento99/Holophonor/README.md

 # LiuMotion: Live Interactive User-friendly Motion

-**The idea:** connecting a Image generation model to a real-time data source to create a dynamic and interactive visualization that responds to external input.
+**The idea:** connecting an AI image generation model to a real-time data source to create a dynamic and interactive visualization that responds to external input.
 Specifically, since I'm fascinated by sound, I've tested it to an audio source using a forked version of Friture.
 🔊 -> 🖼️

 3 videos of the software in action using an audio source as input are available here: